vgtony/megaventory-ul/README.md

 Each 'li' must display some information, in our case PurchaseOrderTypeAbbreviation and PurchaseOrderNo, for each purchase order inside the JSON file.
 In this part of the code the 'ul', 'li' and 'a' elements were created.
 As the 'li' and 'a' elements are needed more times, they were created inside a forEach loop as many times as Purchase Orders exist in the JSON file.
-And then the 'a' element was appended in the 'li' element and the 'li' element in the 'ul' element.
+And then the 'a' element was appended in the 'li' element ,and the 'li' element in the 'ul' element.
-In fewer words, for each purchase order a link was created in an unordered list list.
+In fewer words, for each purchase order a link was created in an unordered list.

 ```javascript
  link.addEventListener('click', () => {